pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ## Estimating Treatment Effects

-The next code block builds a set of functions to pull out an extract a sample from our posterior distribution of propensity scores and use this propensity score to reweight the observed outcome variable across our treatment and control groups to re-calculate the average treatment effect (ATE).
+The next code block builds a set of functions to pull out and extract a sample from our posterior distribution of propensity scores and use this propensity score to reweight the observed outcome variable across our treatment and control groups to re-calculate the average treatment effect (ATE).
 It reweights our data using the inverse probability weighting scheme and then plots three views (1) the raw propensity scores across groups (2) the raw outcome distribution and (3) the re-weighted outcome distribution.

 First we define a bunch of helper functions for each weighting adjustment method we will explore: